 - You may qualify for more than one of the discounts described in this article.
 All discounts are applied to your account individually.
 For example, the 15% discount for nonprofits and a 10% security discount would equal a 23.5% total discount, rather than a 25% discount.

 - If you have other questions about our discount policies that aren’t answered here, please reach out to us through our contact form.

 At Mailchimp, we're serious about security.
 We offer a 10% discount for 3 months when you set up two-factor authentication for the account owner and all account admins.
 (Certain features, including ad campaigns and postcards, are not eligible for this discount.)

-If your organization is based in the United States, you’ll need to scan and email a copy of your official 501c3 determination letter to email@example.com.
-Please use “Nonprofit Discount Request” as the subject line, and include your Mailchimp username somewhere in the body of the email.
+If your organization is based in the United States, you’ll need to scan and provide a copy of your official 501c3 determination letter.

-If you’re a nonprofit based outside the United States, you’ll need to email firstname.lastname@example.org with a link to your organization’s website.
-Please use “International Nonprofit Discount Request” as the subject line, and include your Mailchimp username somewhere in the body of the email.
+If you’re a nonprofit based outside the United States, you’ll need to provide a link to your organization’s website.

 If it's not extremely obvious on your website that you're a nonprofit, we may require you to email us additional proof of your nonprofit status.